 A consistent orientation affords valuable shortcuts through the complexities of modern life.

 Consistency increases susceptibility to making bad, irrational decisions.

+All of the above

 Wendy works in the mailroom at XYZ Enterprises.
 Every once in a while, one of the mid-level managers yells at her because the price of postage has gone up.
 In response, Wendy takes important documents that are being sent through inter-office mail and makes sure that the mail does not get to the correct people on time.
 This is considered an example of :